Ikhfaa Rules In Tajweed: Ikhfaa Letters With Examples

 We can easily identify Al-Ikhfaa while we are reading the Arabic version of the holy Quran by one of the following means:

-- When we meet the Arabic letter An-Noon which is called (naked Noon) it means Noon without any of the phonetic signs (Kasrah, Dhammah, and Fatt-ha).
+• When we meet the Arabic letter An-Noon which is called (naked Noon) it means Noon without any of the phonetic signs (Kasrah, Dhammah, and Fatt-ha).
 That means there is nothing above it at all.

-- When we find At-tanween above or under a letter (which means double of fatt-ha, double of kasrah, or double of Dhammah) and the letter that follows has no shaddah (an Arabic phonetic sign).
+• When we find At-tanween above or under a letter (which means double of fatt-ha, double of kasrah, or double of Dhammah) and the letter that follows has no shaddah (an Arabic phonetic sign).

-What is The Main Reason Behind the Sound of Al-Ikhfaa?
+What Is The Main Reason Behind The Sound Of Al-Ikhfaa?

 The reason that forces us to articulate the sound of Al-Ikhfaa is that the position of articulations (makharaj) of al-ikhfaa’s fifteen letters of the Arabic letter, Al-Noon, are neither the same as Al-Idghaam place of articulation nor Al-Izhaar place of articulation.